 There are a couple of funny moments with Evrard, if you meet him and reach the requirements to trigger more scenes with him.
 In the last scene with him, he brings cookies to Elodie, saying he heard she needed cheering up.
 When she insists she's fine, he dumps the cookies on her anyway, telling her to give them to his sister, Alice.
 Elodie's reaction sells the whole scene.

-While you have to be anti-Lumen and wield the "power of music" to get the option, marrying Julianna's brother Ignatius (who inherits her titles) earns you a description of Briony making gagging noises every time she sees Elodie after the marriage.
+While you have to be anti-Lumen and wield the "Power of Music" to get the option, marrying Julianna's brother Ignatius (who inherits her titles and ends up divorcing his incestuous cheating wife thanks in no small part to his new station) earns you a description of Briony (his daughter and two years older than Elodie) making gagging noises every time she sees either of them after the marriage.

 The sheer audacity of bragging to poor Adair, your twelve-year-old fiance, about the fact that you executed his stepmother after she started a civil war.

 Elodie: You don't have to worry about being taken back to Lillah anymore.
 Arisse was a traitor to the realm.
 She attacked me, so I had to put her down.[cheerful expression] So you can stay here forever! [beat as Adair stares in shock] Elodie:You could say 'thank you.'

 Elodie considering whether or not to hire Sabine as a court musician when the former hasn't studied music well enough:

 The musician sings a little ditty to demonstrate her skills with the lute.
 Elodie: She's actually pretty good.
 [Test: Instrument + Voice → Failed]